wallarm/product-documentation/docs/latest/admin-en/configure-wallarm-mode.md

         modeAllowOverride: "on"
     ```

-    See details on specifying mode for Sidecar [here](../installation/kubernetes/sidecar-proxy/helm-chart-for-wallarm.md).
+    See details on specifying the filtration mode for Sidecar [here](../installation/kubernetes/sidecar-proxy/helm-chart-for-wallarm.md).

+=== "CDN node"

+    The `wallarm_mode` directive cannot be configured on the [Wallarm CDN nodes](../installation/cdn-node.md).
+To configure the filtration mode of the CDN nodes, please use other [available methods](#configuration-methods).

 ### General filtration rule in Wallarm Console